-Join us April 30 – May 1, 2017 for the NCM Satellite Meeting “The Roles of Proprioception and Vision in Perception and Action: Basic Science and Clinical Applications”.
-The Satellite meeting will be held at the DoubleTree by Hilton – Burlington Road in advance of the annual Society for the Neural Control of Movement Meeting.
+Join us April 29 – 30, 2018 for the NCM Satellite Meeting “Complexity of the Nervous System”.
+The Satellite meeting will be held at the Hilton Santa Fe Buffalo Thunder in advance of the annual Society for the Neural Control of Movement Meeting.

 Neural Control of Movement Satellite Meeting